 - Determining the exact cause of the injury.
 This is key in determining liability.
 For example, if a nurse administered a drug improperly, but it was prescribed correctly by the doctor, the hospital may be held liable, but not the doctor or the pharmacist who filled the prescription.

 Determining liability in a medication error case can be an extremely time consuming process.
 To build a strong case, it will be necessary to collect medical records, pharmacy records, and nurse’s charts.
 You will also need to call on witnesses to provide testimonies for depositions.
 Medical providers will often offer to settle cases if it becomes clear that the healthcare professional is responsible for the error.

 South Jersey Medical Malpractice Lawyers at Folkman Law Offices, P.C.
 Represent Victims of Medication Errors

 If you or a loved one has been injured or became ill as a result of a medication error, you may be eligible for compensation.
 The South Jersey medical malpractice lawyers at Folkman Law have a proven track record of successfully representing patients who have been the victim of medication errors.
 For a free telephone consultation, call 856-354-9444 or contact us online.
-Our offices are conveniently located in Cherry Hill, New Jersey, Philadelphia and King of Prussia, Pennsylvania, where we represent clients throughout New Jersey and Pennsylvania.
+Our offices are conveniently located in Cherry Hill, New Jersey and Philadelphia, Pennsylvania, where we represent clients throughout New Jersey and Pennsylvania.